jdmansour/mintty/README.md

 Added features in this fork:

   * Added support for glass / blur-behind in Windows 10.
-Now supports glass in Vista, 7, 8 (with (Aero Glass)[http://www.glass8.eu/]), and 10.
+Now supports glass in Vista, 7, 8 (with [Aero Glass](http://www.glass8.eu/)), and 10.
   * When using glass, the alpha channel is now set properly.
 That means text is finally legible, the default background is transparent, and the foreground is opaque.

 Known issues: